-"I’m a start-up guy.
-I love the scrap, the feeling of success against the odds."
+"I like the scrap, the feeling of success against the odds."

 In the first of a series of stories about how people have forged their careers, and the decisions they've made along the way; we hear from Voco's co-founder, Simon, on the choices he's made and the lessons he's learned.

 I’d describe myself as a massive generalist when it comes to my career.
 I don’t really fit in a box and I am not sure I really want to.
 I have always hated the “what do you do?” question at parties.
-I either dodge it completely or launch into a very long winded rambling explanation that leaves the other person wondering why they ever asked.
+I either dodge it completely or launch into a long winded explanation that leaves the other person wondering why they asked.

 Making a switch

 I’m not really sure why I chose to study Computer Science at university.
 It was the late 90s, the tech wave was here but it wasn’t as all dominating as it seems today.
 I recognised that I wanted to be part of that wave perhaps, but I just wasn’t sure how.
 I was always good at maths and science but I was never one of those kids into fiddling around with code.
-I preferred playing football.

 I graduated from university in 2002 - bang into the middle of a recession - so I felt pretty lucky to get a consulting job, albeit it in a pretty niche firm.
 I was drawn to management consulting because it would expose me to a wide range of businesses and functions, and I found myself working on interesting projects and visiting interesting places.
 But I couldn’t settle.